 Wendy J. Riling

 A Kodak Scholar and graduate of Northwest College with a degree in commercial photography, Wendy J. Riling is an award-winning photographer who has had the opportunity to shoot for some of the finest newspapers in the United States.
 With a portfolio that includes politicians and celebrities, she and her camera have documented local, regional and national news for nearly a quarter of a century.
-A constant traveler, Riling currently resides in Orlando, Florida where she concentrates on commercial and landscape photography.
+A constant traveler, Riling currently resides in St. Augustine, Florida where she concentrates on commercial and landscape photography.

 Karen Rouse proudly identifies herself as a Jersey girl, a first-generation American and a writer who uses words to earn a living – and unleash her creative side.